GabrielaKP05/GabrielaKP05/README.md

 - 👀 I’m interested in coding in general
 - 🌱 I’m currently learning JavaScript and Python
-- 💞️ I’m looking to collaborate on anyproject
 - 📫 Reach me on Linkedin